 You have other choices if you enroll in both Part A and Part B. You may:

 - Add a Part D prescription drug plan to Original Medicare

 - Add a Medicare supplement insurance plan to Original Medicare

 - Join a Medicare Advantage plan (Part C) instead

 Enrolling in Medicare is a big change in your life.
 You may feel overwhelmed with information and choices.
-Remember, your credit union Medicare Advisor can help you navigate your plan options and help you get the right plan for you!
+Remember, UFCU's Medicare Advisors can help you navigate your options and obtain the right plan for you!

 We recommend you start early and take time to understand the options you have.

-Contact your University Credit Union Medicare Advisors for more information and to schedule a no-cost consultation.
+Contact your University Federal Credit Union Medicare Advisors for more information and to schedule a no-cost consultation.

 No cost.
 No obligation.
 Not affiliated with any government agency.
 Information provided by University Federal Credit Union in partnership with MedicareCU.
 By calling, you may be contacted by a licensed agent to discuss Medicare products. www.MedicareCU.com